Bruce Nauman: Life and work

 Nauman was born in Fort Wayne, Indiana, but his father's work as an engineer for General Electric meant that the family moved often.
 He studied mathematics and physics at the University of Wisconsin–Madison (1960–64), and art with William T. Wiley and Robert Arneson at the University of California, Davis (1965–6).
 In 1964, he gave up painting to dedicate himself to sculpture, performance and cinema collaborations with William Allan and Robert Nelson.
 He worked as an assistant to Wayne Thiebaud.
-Upon graduation (MFA, 1966), he taught at the San Francisco Art Institute from 1966 to 1968, and at the University of California at Irvine in 1970.
+Upon graduation (MFA, 1966), he taught at the San Francisco Art Institute from 1966 to 1968, and at the University of California, Irvine in 1970.
 In 1968, he met the singer and performance artist Meredith Monk and signed with the dealer Leo Castelli.
 Nauman moved from Northern California to Pasadena in 1969.
 In 1979, Nauman further moved to Pecos, New Mexico.
 In 1989, he established a home and studio in Galisteo, New Mexico, where he continued to work and live with his second wife, the painter Susan Rothenberg, until her death in 2020.
 Nauman has two children, Erik and Zoë, with his first wife, Judy Govan, and he also has two grandchildren.

-Confronted with "What to do?" in his studio soon after graduating, Nauman had the simple but profound realization that “If I was an artist and I was in the studio, then whatever I was doing in the studio must be art.
-At this point art became more of an activity and less of a product.”
+Confronted with "What to do?" in his studio soon after graduating, Nauman had the simple but profound realization that "If I was an artist and I was in the studio, then whatever I was doing in the studio must be art.
+At this point art became more of an activity and less of a product."
 Nauman set up a studio in a former grocery shop in the Mission district of San Francisco and then in a sublet from his university tutor in Mill Valley.
 These two locations provided the setting for a series of performed actions which he captured in real time, on a fixed camera, over the 10-minute duration of a 16mm film reel.
 Between 1966 and 1970, he made several videos, in which he used his body to explore the potentials of art and the role of the artist, and to investigate psychological states and behavioural codes.